-Greg Chertok, AASP-CC, M.Ed. is the Director of Mental Training at CourtSense, a high performance junior tennis academy in Bergen County, NJ.
-He currently holds academic appointments with the Departments of Psychology at Dominican College in Orangeburg, NY, and Seton Hall University in South Orange, NJ.
+Greg Chertok, AASP-CC, M.Ed. is the Peak Performance Coaching, LLC, a performance psychology consulting service based in NY.
+He has held academic appointments with the Departments of Psychology at Dominican College in Orangeburg, NY, and Seton Hall University in South Orange, NJ.
 He is a Certified Consultant through the Association for Applied Sport Psychology as well as a Personal Fitness Trainer.

 He received his B.A. in Psychology at Tufts University and his M.Ed. in Counseling specializing in Sport & Exercise Psychology at Boston University in 2007.
 While at Tufts, he captained the baseball team and finished his career as an ESPN The Magazine Academic Regional All-American and a New England College All-Star, playing his final game at Fenway Park for the All-Star team.